f-o-a-m/purescript-kitty-monitor/README.md

 `purescript-web3` + kitties

+## DEPRECATED

+This app uses old purescript and thermite, which is barely maintaind.
+Use [chanterelle-halogen-template](https://github.com/f-o-a-m/chanterelle-halogen-template/) instead, which is based on halogen.

 ## What

 This app displays the latest [crypto kitties](https://www.cryptokitties.co/) that have been sold.
 You can view the contract information on [etherscan](https://etherscan.io/address/0x06012c8cf97bead5deae237070f9587f8e7a266d).